 The front has built-in wheels so once finished just tip it up, wheel it away and store it vertically - see photograph below.

-The usual data is displayed such as number of strokes, distance, time and calories.
-It also displays watts - the amount of power you're generating.
 But both the calorie and watt display are estimated and probably not too accurate - but still fine to use for comparing your progress.

 If you're not the tall, burly type and on a budget, the Stamina 1130 could be an excellent choice.
 It has a number of features you wouldn't normally find on rower in this price-bracket, namely heart rate programs and a chest strap.